SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Author: James Wilson Nichols

-This Journal was published by the University of Texas Press - book which is not in the
+This Journal was published by the University of Texas Press - the book is not in the Public Domain - published as:

 NOW YOU HEAR MY HORN - Journal of James Wilson Nichols

 James Wilson Nichols wrote a journal about the events of his life, and in his later years he took that journal and wrote a book that he titled "Adventures of an Old Texas Ranger".
-The first two chapters were printed in a early publication before his death in 1891.
+The first two chapters were printed in a early publication (Frontier Times) before his death in 1891.
 At his death, no Will was left by Jim Nichols.
 No family member was designated as having copyright through inheritance, leaving James Wilson Nichols as the holder of the copyright on his original manuscript.

 Some of Jim Nichols's original book was not published due to Ms. McDowell's opinion the material would be controversial.
 Some of the chapters not published were short biographies of early Texas men of that era with whom Jim Nichols was personally acquainted.
 It is unfortunate that some of his accounts of some of these men were not included as it presents a first hand account of such historical events.